robertkirkman/sm64ex-bbb-doc/README.md

 # make install
 ```

+>NOTE: You should now be able to follow any of the [other guides](#other-software-made-usable-by-the-patched-sdl) in this document.
+If you're looking for one of them instead of the Super Mario 64 PC port, skip there.

 15. Download the Super Mario 64 PC port and place your Super Mario 64 ROM in the repository root directory, replacing `baserom.us.z64` with your ROM's filename (any localization):

->NOTE: For information on how to obtain a Super Mario 64 ROM, see here: https://github.com/sanni/cartreader
+>NOTE: For information on how to obtain a Super Mario 64 ROM, see [here](https://github.com/sanni/cartreader).

 ```
 $ cd